edterbak/NodeRed_Heishamon_control/README.md

 **About v25.02 Stable**

 Personal note: <br>
 There is a lot of time in between version 24 and 25 now.
 This does not mean my enthusiasme has decreased.
 Only my available time has decreased a lot.
-I still enjoy and support this project and will continue to do so here on Gitub and via the (Dutch) tweakers.net forum.
+I still enjoy and support this project and will continue to do so here on Github and via the (Dutch) tweakers.net forum.
 I even have ambitions to add a (KIS) WAF friendly HA dashboard, but this has still yet to solidify and take off...
 </br></br>
 Anyway, this flow version works best with heishamon firmwares from 3.1 or higher.
 It is tested and working with fw3.9.
 From fw3.1+ there are new additional topics available of which two are used in the flow.
 I have been using fw3.9 for months now without any issues.